exercism/v3/languages/rust/reference/README.md

 which taught what functions are without requiring any knowledge of primitives; likewise, it would be difficult to teach primitives, with a test suite, without any knowledge of functions.

-The exercises in this table should form a DAG which will eventually cover all concepts listed above.

 exercise | prerequisites | teaches | narrative
 --- | --- | --- | ---